DavidCorodeanu/BattleBots-IT1G/SecondTrack/README.md

-This branch is for the people responsible for the first robot track(line maze):
+This branch is for the people responsible for the second robot track(line maze):
 Corodeanu David & Ai Nguyen